alissalikavec/es6/README.md

- # ES6 tests!
+#ES6 Tests!

-Explanations, examples and resources about ES6.
+Explanations, examples and resources about ES6 features.
 Built using Mocha and Babel 6.